matthew-tfs/mjcb.io/content/blog/00021-visual-studio-code-with-latex.md

 ![MiKTeX PATH](/images/blog/00021/miktex-installation-path.png "Your PATH variables will vary, but make sure that MikTeX is present.")

-If everything looks good then proceed with installing Strawberry Perl.
+If everything looks good, then proceed with installing Strawberry Perl.

 ## Installing Strawberry Perl ##

-For the installation of Strawberry Perl, accept all of the default options.
+For the installation of Strawberry Perl, accept all the default options.
 When the installation has completed, the Strawberry Perl executables should also have been automatically added to the System PATH:

 ![Strawberry Perl PATH](/images/blog/00021/strawberry-perl-path.png "Your PATH variables will vary, but make sure that Strawberry Perl is present.")